-So, this matching fillers are mostly used in case of the butt weld joint configuration but when we perform the fillet welding like in the t weld joint or any other situation where the fillet welding is performed in that fillet welds are developed.
-In that case to deal with these contraction strains, so to deal with these contraction strains we normally choose the under matching filler.

-Under matching filler is means the filler is are the electrode or the weld properties will be inferior to that of the base metal means the yield strength of the electrode material or the filler material or the weld metal which will be deposited that will be lower than the base metal.
-And this is primarily done to avoid the cracking tendency due to the residual stress development.
-(Refer Slide Time: 08:25)

-And this kind of the approach is commonly used for the fillet welds, so for fillet welds under matching filler or the electrode can be used.
-But this is not the very effective method for avoiding the cracking or to avoiding the stress relieving step.
-But certainly if the mechanical property requirement is satisfied even with the under matching filler.
-Then in case of the fillet welds to avoid the unnecessary contraction strains.

-And the residual stresses and the cracking tendency the under matching fillers can be used, so these are the some of the aspects related to the choice of the filler metal.
-Whether we want the matching or over or under matching filler whether it is due performed in the butt joint configuration or the fillet weld are to be made or the which kind or the what is the heat treatment condition of the mild steel in which welding is to be performed.
+But when we perform the fillet welding like in the T-weld joint or any other situation where the fillet welding is performed in that fillet welds are developed in that case to deal So, to deal with this contraction strains we normally choose the under matching. filler, under matching filler is means the filler is or the electrode or the weld metal properties will be inferior to that of the base metal.
+Means the yield strength of the electrode material or the filler material or the weld metal which will be deposited that will be lower than the base metal and this is primarily done to avoid cracking tendency due to the residual stress development.
+And this kind of the approach is commonly used for the fillet welds, so for fillet welds under matching filler or the electrode can be used but this is not the very effective method for avoiding the cracking or to avoiding the stress relieving step but certainly if If the mechanical property requirement is satisfied even with the under matching filler then in case of the fillet welds to avoid the unnecessary contraction strains and the residual stresses and cracking tendency the under matching fillers can be used.
+So, these are the some of the aspects related to the choice of the filler metal whether we want the matching or over or under matching filler whether it is to be performed in the butt joint configuration or the fillet welds are to be made or the which kind or what is the heat treatment condition of the mild steel in which welding is to be performed.